tokyosummer/tokyosummer.github.io/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a first-year Ph.D. student in Political Science at University of Rochestere.
+bio: I am a first-year Ph.D. student in Political Science at University of Rochester.
 Welcome to reach me at yxia24@ur.rochester.edu.

 # Education to show in About widget
 education:
   courses:
     - course: Ph.D. student in Political Science
-      institution: University of Rochestere
+      institution: University of Rochester
       year:
     - course: M.A. in Political Science
       institution: Duke University